-Unites States President Donald Trump on Friday extended sanctions relief for Iran for the “last time” on condition that European allies work with America to “fix the terrible flaws” of the nuclear agreement.
+Unites States President Donald Trump on Friday extended sanctions relief for Iran for the “last time,” but highlighted the nuclear agreement’s “terrible flaws” that need to be addressed.

 The waiver lifts US sanctions on Iran for another three months, after which time he may choose to renew it again or refuse to extend it, as he is threatening to do if his terms are not met.